Best Enduro Mountain Bikes

 A benchmark is a standard against which something can be measured.
 In the world of mountain biking, we often say whether or not a bike is good, but how do we determine if another is better?
 Conventional wisdom says it all comes down to a rider's preference.
 Which is a way of avoiding the question.
 There are very few objective parties pitting one bike directly against another, and none are using benchmarks to measure bikes' relative performances in the real world.
 So we did.
 We raced them not rider against rider, but bike against bike.

 To do this we created two relentless, enduro style test courses, one uphill and one down, and conducted over 135 timed trials.
-Three of our four testers stepped up to the ego-testing benchmarking challenge, running each bike through four laps on both courses.
-We then averaged each bike's resulting times (12 uphill and 12 downhill) to get the benchmark testing results.

 The Race Courses